K-Ingredient

 • Citrus-derived actives may sensitize some skin types

-6. Torriden Balanceful Cica Serum — 2% Niacinamide
+6. Torriden Balanceful Cica Control Serum — 4% Niacinamide

-Best For: Sensitive skin wanting gentle brightening + soothing
+Best For: Sensitive, oily, or acne-prone skin wanting sebum control + soothing

 • Size: 50ml